DavidKLim/FSCseq/README.md

 ```

 The `simulateData` function outputs a list of length `nsims` with a
 `sim.dat` list object for each simulation.
+In the above example, we
+subset to just the 1st element (since `nsims=1`) of the output list, but
+for `nsims>1`, other simulated datasets can be accessed by changing the
-The contents of each
-`sim.dat` object can be accessed, and counts and true cluster labels can
+index value.
+The contents of each `sim.dat` object can be accessed, and
-be extracted as follows:
+counts and true cluster labels can be extracted as follows:

 ``` r
 str(sim.dat)